About the ProjectOverview

 The U.S. Federal Transit Administration approved the East Rail Line in 2009 when it issued a Record of Decision.
 Final Design began in 2010 and construction began in 2011.
 The East Rail Line is scheduled to begin service in 2016.

 Public feedback is important to RTD.
 We encourage you to learn about the project, and we welcome your comments.

-The East Rail Line commuter train to the airport is under construction as part of the RTD FasTracks Eagle P3 Project, which is also building the Gold Line to Arvada and Wheat Ridge and the Northwest Rail Westminster Segment.
+The East Rail Line commuter train to the airport is under full construction as part of the RTD FasTracks Eagle P3 Project, which is also building the Gold Line to Arvada and Wheat Ridge, and the Northwest Rail Westminster Segment.